micc83/rooles/readme.md

 Rooles\RoolesServiceProvider::class
 ```

-Run the following command from your terminal to publish the migration (it will simply add a `role` column to the default Users table) and the config files:
+Run the following command from your terminal to publish the migration file (it will simply add a `role` column to the default Users table), the config file and a default blade template for the *401-Unauthorized* view (It will not be published if one has already been created):

 ```sh
 $ php artisan vendor:publish